pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

    xgettext -d experiment -o locales/experiment.pot example.py

-The ``xgettext`` consists of three arguments:
+The ``xgettext`` command consists of three arguments:

 1. ``-d`` indicating the name of the module.
 Modules are like namespaces, for example, translations in PsyNet will use the module ``psynet``.
-For experiments, I prefer to use the module name ``experiment``
+For experiments, we recommend using the module name ``experiment``
 2. Translation files are stored in the ``locales`` folder.
 Make sure you have created one in your experiment.
-You can do this by running:
+You can do this by running in your experiment directory:

 ::

    mkdir locales

 3. Finally, you need to pass in the file.
-Here we use one file (``example.py``), but you can add multiple files , e.g. all Python files in a folder:
+Here we use one file (``example.py``), but you can add multiple files, e.g. all Python files in a folder:

 ::